...

 • Are there transparent goals, budgets, and impact reports?

-If you don’t have time to volunteer on the ground, you can still support community-led initiatives financially—ideally ones that publish impact data and are accountable to local residents.
+If you do not have time to volunteer in person, you can still support community-led initiatives financially, ideally ones that publish impact data and stay accountable to local residents.

 Sustainability is as much cultural as it is environmental.
 Slow down long enough to observe how locals move, shop, eat, and gather.
-Often, the “eco habits” you’re trying to build already exist in their daily routines.
+Often, the “eco habits” you are trying to build already exist in daily routines all around you.

 Ask before photographing people or religious spaces, follow local dress norms, and learn a few phrases in the local language.
 Respect is the foundation of responsible travel.